isabelle-galleberg/IT2810-KommuneAdvisor/README.md

-## 👩‍💻Web accessibility
+## 💁‍♀️Web accessibility
 Component library Mantine.
-Scales after screen size.
+The application scales after screen size and is therefore mobile responsive.

 ## 💾Backend
 MongoDB is a document database.